Vat. lat. 3199: Dante's Divina Commedia, with portraits of the poets Dante and Petrarch.

 The IIIF Annotation tool allows users to add annotations to any image displayed in the Mirador viewer.
 You can try out this tool at the Mirador Demo website by clicking on the Bubble icons.
 The screen shot displayed here shows the above three Exultet manuscripts, this time with various annotations added by the user.
 Annotations can include texts, other images, and embedded hyperlinks to other online resources.

 A screen shot of the IIIF Annotation tool in action.
 The web browser is displaying embedded links opened to other websites with the Mirador viewer still running in the background.
 Users can thus search the internet for other resources and link these to specified selections of any manuscript.
-They will also be able to save their annotations to registered accounts for continued research projects and keep them private or make them available to other users.
+They will also be able to save their annotations to registered accounts for continued research.